viniciusvrc/reddbot-telegram/README.md

 ## Setup

-* Download the git
+* Download the git:
 `git clone https://github.com/cryptoBUZE/reddbot-telegram`

 * Setup a bot with the user @BotFather through PM on Telegram, after going through a setup you will be given a bot token.
-Edit the command.py file and replace the parameter 'BOT_TOKEN' with the one you just recieved.
+Edit the command.py file and replace the parameter 'BOT_TOKEN' and 'bot_name' with the one you just recieved/defined.
+Also change following parameters to match corresponding values of your server:

+`core = "/home/rdd/reddcoind"`
+`reddbot_home = "/home/rdd/reddbot/"`

-*  Run the script
+*  Run the script:
 `nohup python3 command.py > bot.log 2>&1`

 *  Initiate the bot by inviting it to a chat or via PM, some commands are `/balance` , `/price` , `/help` and to find out the format related to tip others and withdrawal of funds use `/commands`.